usc-isi-i2/kgtk/tutorial/README.md

     cd tutorial
     cp tutorial.conf.json.template tutorial.conf.json
 ```
-The parameters in the `template.conf.json` file are:
+Update the required parameters in the `template.conf.json` file as:
  - `output_path`: Path to the output folder where the files created by the tutorial notebooks will stored.
  - `kgtk_path`: Path where `kgtk` repository is cloned
  - `wikidata_folder`: Path to the input wikidata files
  - `wikidata_sqlite3_db_path`: Path to the `wikidata.sqlite3.db` file downloaded in the previous step
  - `text_embedding_path`: Path to the `text-embedding.tsv` file downloaded in the previous step
-9. Update the required parameters in `tutorial.conf.json`
 10. Start jupyter lab
 ```
   jupyter lab